-To continue with the cake and home building analogy mentioned above, think of libraries as the icing for the cake.
+To continue with the cake and home-building analogy mentioned above, think of libraries as the icing on the cake.
 Or furnishings and appliances that you choose to install in your house.

 These furnishings and appliances all perform a specific function.
-But in order for them to be useful, you have to install them.
+But for them to be useful, you have to install them.
 One example of a library is jQuery.

 We’ve mentioned that back-end development involves the technical side of web development.
 There are a lot of back-end languages that a developer can use.
 Many of these languages have been around for some time.
 Some existed even before the internet.

 This presents a dilemma on which language to start with.
 To narrow down your choices, pick a programming language that is easy to learn, enjoyable, and relevant.
 A language that’s well-documented, and/or has good online support.

 The only thing you have to keep in mind is that it is not a requirement that you learn every programming language.
 And being a beginner, it is highly recommended that you start off learning one language first.

 The good thing is, that once you get the hang of programming in one language, it will be easier to adapt those concepts into other programming languages.